garywill/aboutconfig-menu/README.md

 Add a menu button on toolbar, which is shortcut to change settings in `about:config`.

 Firefox userChrome script.
-Made on Firefox 91.
+Tested on Firefox 102.

 ![](https://preview.redd.it/onmgncgvb3j71.png?width=621&format=png&auto=webp&s=b99bab85467a891846da05593b4f9279f70ea789)